Iconic Park Hyatt Tokyo Reopens, After Renovation: I Can’t Wait To Stay!

 Want to take advantage of Hyatt Privé benefits, including a room upgrade, complimentary breakfast, a hotel credit, and more, when booking a cash stay?
 Contact Ford ([email protected]) for more details.
 He may even be able to help if you already have a stay booked.

 In May 2024, the Park Hyatt Tokyo closed, so that it could undergo a major renovation.
-There’s now an exciting update, as the hotel has just started accepting reservations again, for its opening as of December 2025.
+There’s now an exciting update, because after a 19-month project, the hotel has reopened as of today… and I can’t wait to stay!

 New Park Hyatt Tokyo guest room